vimc/orderly.sharepoint/README.md

 * `url` is the base url of your Office365/sharepoint site, such as `myorg.sharepoint.com`
 * `site` is your sitename on sharepoint
 * `path` is the path within your site name where documents will be stored

+The configuration above lists two remotes, one "real" and one "testing", which we have found a useful pairing.
+You might configure sharepoint to allow anyone in your group to read from both, but only certain people to push to `real`.

 `orderly.sharepoint` will store files as `archive/<name>/<id>` where `<name>` is the report name and `<id>` is a zip archive of the report contents.
 These must be treated as read-only and must not be modified (they do not have a file extension to help this).